 Flue - the space or cavity inside the chimney.
 The flue is the passageway smoke and gases travel from your fire or heating appliance to vent out of your home.

 If there is a pipe inside your chimney that connects to your stove, it's called a flue pipe.
 So, when we talk about a chimney flue, we refer to the inner part of the chimney that channels smoke and combustion gases out of your home.

 Smoke moves up the flue in a swirling pattern.
 Round flues are more efficient than square or rectangular ones because they offer less obstruction to the natural flow of smoke.
 For best performance, the inner surface of your flue should be as smooth as possible.

-What Are The Different Types Of Chimney Flue?
+What Are The Different Types of Flue?

 Let's get into specifics, so you can determine what you're working with.